Transfer Services

 - Virtual Table Visits: Drop-in sessions with admissions representatives during set times

-With virtual events, you can connect with admissions representatives to gain more information on transfer schools and the admissions process.
-The virtual events may require that you have an account with Zoom, WebEx, or Microsoft Teams, depending on the school.
+- The virtual events may require that you have an account with Zoom, WebEx, or Microsoft Teams, depending on the school.

 Virtual Events Schedule